CDM 2015 Roles and Responsibilities of Duty Holders

 - When preparing or modifying designs, to eliminate, reduce or control foreseeable risks that may arise during construction, and the maintenance and use of a building once it is built.

-- Provide information to other members of the project team to help them fulfill their duties.
+- Provide information to other members of the project team to help them fulfil their duties.

 Principal designers are designers appointed by the client in projects involving more than one contractor.
 They can be an organisation or an individual with sufficient knowledge, experience and ability to carry out the role.